viniciusferraz963/Projeto-Perfil-de-links-social/style-guide.md

 ## Layout

-The designs were created to the following widths:
+The designs were created to the following widths: <!--Os designs foram criados nas seguintes larguras:>

 - Mobile: 375px
 - Desktop: 1440px